neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 \end{equation}

-where $\epsilon$ is the porosity, $W$ is a diagonal tensor that is related to the conventional definition of a friction coefficient, and $V$ is the interstitial velocity.
+where $\epsilon$ is the porosity, $W$ is a diagonal tensor that is related to the conventional definition of a friction coefficient, and $V$ is the interstitial velocity [!cite](pronghorn_manual).
 The present model can be used to predict $W$ as a function of the block geometry and the Reynolds number.
+While we do not perform this data reduction here, we describe the procedure.
 The calculation workflow would be as follows:

 1. Re-run the `solid.jou` and `fluid.jou` scripts for a range of block gap widths.